vimeo/dials/README.md

  * setting default values

 ## Why choose Dials
-Dials is a configuration solution that supports several formats so you only have to focus on the business logic.
+Dials is a configuration solution that supports several configuration sources so you only have to focus on the business logic.
-Define the configuration struct and select the formats and Dials will do the rest.
+Define the configuration struct and select the configuration source and Dials will do the rest.
 Moreover, setting defaults doesn't require additional function calls.
 Just populate the config struct with the default values and pass the struct to Dials.
-Dials also allows the flexibility to choose the precedence order to determine which formats can override the configuration values.
+Dials also allows the flexibility to choose the precedence order to determine which source can override the configuration values.

 ## Using Dials

 ### Reading from config files, environment variables, and command line flags
-Dials requires very minimal configuration to populate values from several formats through the `ez` package.
+Dials requires very minimal configuration to populate values from several sources through the `ez` package.
 Define the config struct and provide a method `ConfigPath() (string, bool)` to indicate the path to the config file.
 The package defines several functions that help populate the config struct by reading from config files, environment variables, and command line flags

 ``` go